stassa/thelma/README.md

 orders, respectively.
 In this representation, a term `p` is above another term `q` in their respective order, iff `p` is before `q` in an ordering list.

-The symbol of the target predicate is always added to the start of the list of lexicographic order list (this is done after `order_constraints/2` is called, so you cannot see it in the query above).
+The symbol of the target predicate is always added to the start of the lexicographic order list (this is done after `order_constraints/2` is called, so you cannot see it in the query above).
 Additionally, any predicates during learning are added to the lexicographic order list right after the target